-Help One Now is supporting orphan prevention & family empowerment projects in partnership with the Kidmia Foundation in Gunchire & Wolaita Sodo.
+Help One Now is supporting orphan prevention & family empowerment projects in partnership with the Kidmia Foundation in Gunchire and Wolaita Sodo.

-These projects focus on education, health care, micro-enterprise, family preservation, family reunification, and spiritual development to keep vulnerable children WITH their families.
+These projects focus on education, health care, micro-enterprise, and spiritual development to keep vulnerable children WITH their families.

 Ethiopia, claimed by many as the birthplace of humanity, is Africa’s oldest independent nation.
 Never colonized by a European power, the culture and history of Ethiopia is rich and fascinating.
 The people of this great country in the Horn of Africa are beautiful, proud, and full of love.
 Yet, as a nation, Ethiopia is only one generation removed from crippling drought, famine and a violent and oppressive Communist revolution.
 As in many parts of Africa, HIV/AIDS has taken it’s toll and over 50% of the population are under age of 18.

 There are 4.5 million orphans in Ethiopia; 31% of the population live on less that $1.25/day; and only 1 in 7 children participate in secondary school.
 Gunchire, Ethiopia, a predominantly Muslim rural town a few hours southwest of Addis Ababa, is a harsh and difficult place to live.
 HIV/AIDS is prevalent.
 The exploitation of women and children, including sex and labor trafficking, is customary.
 The education system is poor, and unhealthy marriage practices — including older men with girls as young as 10, polygamy, rape, female circumcision, etc. — are commonplace.

 Population: 91.73 million (46.35 million under age of 18)